Chair: Mary Jepperson

 Concepts, principles, and quantitative tools used for managerial decision-making.
 Preparation and analysis of internal reports such as operating budgets, capital budgets, and cost variances.
 Prerequisite: 113.
 Fall and spring.

 210 Business Writing and Communication.
 (2)

 Writing skills necessary for producing effective business letters, memos, reports, and other written documents in professional contexts.
 Verbal communication skills necessary to deliver successful presentations in professional contexts.
 Prerequisite: 114.
-Spring.
+Fall and spring.

 271 Individual Learning Project.
 (1-4)